Kawara Museum of Takahama City, a Hometown of Ceramics|Sightseeing Spots | AichiNow-OFFICIAL SITE FOR TOURISM AICHI

 Former Oguri Family Residence

-Presumed to have been built in the early Meiji Era, this store and mansion belonged to the...
+Presumed to have been built in the early Meiji period, this store and mansion belonged to ...

 Handa Red Brick Building (Handa Akarenga Tatemono)Handa-City